Fridays with Vicky 35

 - Start building an email list

 - Start building relationships in the niche.
-Start interact with other blogs in the same niche.
+Start interacting with other blogs in the same niche.

 - Use social media more actively